 HLA tissue types are inherited, so your best chance of finding a match is with a brother or sister who have the same two biological parents.
 However, 70% of patients do not have a fully matched donor in their family.
 If you do not have a donor in your family, your doctor can search for a marrow donor or cord blood unit.

 The registry of the C.W.
 Bill Young Cell Transplantation Program, also called the Be The Match Registry®, is a listing of potential marrow donors and donated cord blood units.
 The registry is operated under Federal contracts by the National Marrow Donor Program (NMDP).

 Find more information about finding a donor, including when your doctor may begin to search a listing of potential marrow donors and cord blood units throughout the world.
-NMDP/Be The Match has agreements with its global partners to provide access to more than 38 million potential marrow donors and nearly 800,000 cord blood units within its search system.
+NMDP/Be The Match has agreements with its global partners to provide access to more than 39 million potential marrow donors and more than 805,000 cord blood units within its search system.*

 Learn how patients who need a transplant are being given hope by the Be The Match Registry.

 It can take a few weeks to a few months or more to find a marrow donor or cord blood unit.
 However, sometimes a matching marrow donor or cord blood unit cannot be found.
 If your doctor cannot find a suitable match for you, they will look at other treatment options.